Maksim Surayev: Spacewalks

 On 14 January 2010 Surayev went outside the ISS into space with fellow Russian cosmonaut Oleg Kotov to begin his first spacewalk.
-The spacewalk started at 10:05 GMT when Surayev and Kotov donned in new Russian Orlan-MK computerised spacesuits floated out of the Pirs Docking compartment airlock.
+The spacewalk started at 10:05 GMT when Surayev and Kotov, wearing new Russian Orlan-MK computerised spacesuits, floated out of the Pirs Docking compartment airlock.
 The spacewalking duo connected cables between the Poisk and Zvezda modules, installed docking targets and Kurs aerials and attached additional handrails to exit hatches.
 They also retrieved a Russian biological experiment from the outside hull of the ISS and tossed out two big wads of space trash that contained unneeded insulation covers.
 The spacewalk lasted 5 hours and 44 minutes.

 Surayev and cosmonaut Aleksandr Samokutyaev performed a spacewalk (Russian EVA-40) outside the space station on 22 October 2014.
 Although planned as a six-hour spacewalk, the cosmonauts were able to complete all the scheduled tasks in 3 hours and 38 minutes.
 During the extravehicular activity, Surayev and Samokutyaev dismantled the RK 21-8 Radiometria science payload and the 2ASF1-1 and 2ASF1-2 KURS antennas from the Poisk module.
 The RK-21-8 science payload was installed aboard the Space Station during the Russian EVA-28 in early 2011 and consisted of an antenna system with calibrator, a Microwave Radiometer receiver system and a Command-Information Unit.
 It was used for a series of seismic forecast and earthquake studies.
 The RK-21-8 payload was jettisoned by Surayev 33 minutes into the EVA on a safe departure trajectory from the Space Station.
 Surayev and Samokutyaev also released a protective cover from the EXPOSE-R payload developed by the European Space Agency to conduct astrobiology studies by exposing samples and experiments to the space environment.
 When the cosmonauts finished operations at the Poisk module, they photographed the surface of the orbital station for specialists to assess its condition later.
 Russian EVA-40 was the 184th spacewalk in support of the Space Station assembly.

-Politics
+Political career

 In 2016, he was elected to the State Duma from the United Russia party and retired from the cosmonaut corps.
+He served in the State Duma between 2016 and 2021.